Respect is a two-way street, however, how many people are driving recklessly?

 Barking at someone that they have to give respect to get your respect is simply asking someone to pay a tax before your kindness and understanding are available.
 That ultimatum is not humane or compassionate and creates an environment of stress and frustration.

-It is sometimes hard to give respect to someone nasty and mean, but it is what we have to do as martial artists and human beings.
+It is sometimes hard to give respect to someone that is nasty and mean to us, but it is what we have to do as martial artists and human beings.

 Saneteru Radzikowski is the head sword instructor of Shinkan-ryū Kenpō.
 He lives and teaches Iaijutsu and Kenjutsu from Nara, Japan.